Update

 Year 4 brings the earlier learning into advanced clinical language, professional literacy, and interview performance.

-• Clinical communication across Activities of Living domains such as breathing, mobility, elimination, sleep, and end-of-life care.
+• Clinical communication across Activities of Living domains: breathing, mobility, elimination, sleep, and end-of-life care.

 • Open and closed questioning patterns that mirror case histories and OET role plays.